lynnlangit/gcp-for-bioinformatics/README.md

 [![Welcome to GCP for Bioinformatics](http://img.youtube.com/vi/YoFkSVDlN6k/0.jpg)](http://www.youtube.com/watch?v=YoFkSVDlN6k "Welcome to GCP for Bioinformatics")

 **Each page** of this Repo (see [all topics listed](https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/TOPICS.md)) includes the following:
-1. A page explaining why, what & how to use that ☁️GCP service
+1. 📗A page explaining why, what & how to use that ☁️GCP service
-2. A linked screencast showing how to use that ☁️GCP service
+2. 📺A linked screencast showing how to use that ☁️GCP service

 📺Link to [YouTube playlist](https://www.youtube.com/playlist?list=PL4Q4HssKcxYvcixWS08UFaYIH7y4IAV0z) of all of the screencasts